fabricio-sousa/linux-configuration/README.md

 `bleach`, `httplib2`, `request`, `oauth2client`, `sqlalchemy`, `python-psycopg2`
 * `libpq-dev python-dev` and `postgresql postgresql-contrib` - installs Python packages for PostgreSQL.

-## Linux Server Configuration and App Deployment Steps
+## Installation and How To Run (Linux Server Configuration and app deployment)

 ### Get your server.